Running A Business

 Other marketing options include putting signage on your building or investing in paid ads on social media.

-8. Set up your location(s): Where will you base your telehealth operations?
+1. Set up your location(s) to be remote-friendly: Where will you base your telehealth operations?
 Part of the appeal of this technology is that you can conceivably meet with your patients from almost anywhere in the world.
 But there are requirements that must be met if you want your consultations to be effective, compliant, and positively experienced by your patients.

 Your main objective should be finding an enclosed space that ensures privacy for conversations with patients.
-Headphones are recommended in order to make your patients’ voices inaudible to everyone but you—and the extra clarity that a good pair of headphones provides will be crucial when you’re trying to hear subtle sounds like a patient’s heartbeat.
+Headphones are recommended in order to make your patients’ voices inaudible to everyone but you.

 In addition to finding a private room, your chosen space should also be distraction-free.
 Clear your desk or table of all clutter and make sure there are no background noises.
 Brighten the room with adequate lighting so patients can see your face and feel reassured by the professional-looking setting.